neptune-ai/docs/docs/integrations/pytorch_lightning.rst

 ----------
 This quickstart will show you how to log PyTorch Lightning experiments to Neptune using ``NeptuneLogger`` (part of the pytorch-lightning library).

+As a result you will have an experiment logged to Neptune.
+It will have train loss and epoch (visualized as charts), parameters, hardware utilization charts and experiment metadata.

 .. _before-you-start-basic:

 Before you start